t0mmusic/libft/README.md

 This aim of this project is to create a library of functions for use in later projects at 42.
 It also introduces the concept of using a Makefile to compile an archive.

 # Details
 Each function in this archive aims to demonstrate a basic concept in programming, and working in C. This must be achieved with minimal use of external functions.
+[I have created a more detailed document here.](https://docs.google.com/document/d/1qFLBmnr2daX1P5d8VZxdtetAGpHwkT3gpLQMLSwlACY/edit?usp=sharing)

 The code has to meet the standards set by 42, the Norminette.
 It is then evaluated by 3 peers before being graded by an automated grading system.